Adrianjewell91/study_progress/README.md

 4. NGINX: A server application, like Apache or Puma.
 5. Immutable Data Structures: A new way of storing information is such a way that the data structure is not rebuilt everytime    in new memory - the goal is the make apps run faster.
 6. How to optimize delivery of static assets: Bust cachining with query versioning, use a CDN (if everyone is around the world), or minify your files (using a plugin, not manually)
+7. In Ruby, nil can be compared with strings.

 ## 10/22:
 1. Built a React skeleton.
 Need to memorize webpack config file.